Amanchouhan192/Generic_Function/README.md

 # Generic_Function
-its a template function practice repo :smile:
+its a template function practice repo :smile::wink: